mangata-finance/diagrams/README.md

  end

-sequencer --> gaspcontract: Read all ETH dep/with based on sequencer_latest_processed_block sequencer_latest_processed_transaction_id
+note over sequencer
-sequencer --> collator: Submit provide_l1_read extr. with all fetched ETH dep/with
+Sequencer have 1 READ right that allows him to provide the information from L1. end note sequencer --> gaspcontract: Read all ETH dep/with based on sequencer_latest_processed_block sequencer_latest_processed_transaction_id sequencer --> collator: Submit provide_l1_read extr. with all fetched ETH dep/with